 We will always deal with a complaint as quickly as possible and in a sensitive manner.

 All our complaints are documented and audited.

-If you are dissatisfied with the service/ care offered as part of your domiciliary care package, you should raise the matter initially with the Care Manager or, in her absence, the Care Coordinator.
-If you are not satisfied with the outcome, please address a written complaint or arrange a meeting with the Master.
+If you are dissatisfied with the service/ care offered as part of your extra care and supported living package, you should raise the matter initially with the Care Manager or, in her absence, a Senior Carer.
+If you are not satisfied with the outcome, please address a written complaint to or arrange a meeting with the Master.
 If you are still not content, you can contact the Care Quality Commission at the following address:

 Care Quality Commission Eastern

 Complaints to the Great Hospital will be responded to within seven working days.
 Complaints to the Care Quality Commission are subject to their own defined legislative standards.

 Meet the People: